rgl/debian-vagrant/README.md

 make build-proxmox
 ```

 **NB** There is no way to use the created template with vagrant (the [vagrant-proxmox plugin](https://github.com/telcat/vagrant-proxmox) is no longer compatible with recent vagrant versions).
-Instead, use packer or terraform.
+Instead, use packer (e.g. see this repository) or terraform (e.g. see [rgl/terraform-proxmox-debian-example](https://github.com/rgl/terraform-proxmox-debian-example)).

 ## VirtualBox usage